tcompa/anneal/README.md

 The output `E` is a list of the values of the energy during the optimization.

 More examples are available in the [examples](examples) directory.

+###Note
+The simulated-annealing library itself is not optimized in any way, assuming that the time-consuming part of the code is somewhere in the class defining the optimization problem (e.g. in the Monte Carlo moves).